 Thankfully, the terminal has always functioned as a commuter station even during the industry's lowly years of the 1970s and 1980s which helped save from potential demolition.
-Another saving grace was likely the loss of nearby Pennsylvania Station in the late 1960s, an incident that still haunts New York City today.
-The loss of one of the world's greatest train stations also saved nearby Grand Central Terminal following an angry uprising preventing Penn Central from also leveling that building.
-After its first restoration in the 1980s a complete overhaul was planned beginning in the 2000s with the clock tower fully restored and opened to the public in 2007 (contractors used original blueprints to rebuild the structure).
+Another saving grace was likely the loss of Manhattan's nearby Pennsylvania Station, razed during the 1960s in a last ditch effort by the PRR to stave off bankruptcy.
+The loss of this architectural masterpiece also saved nearby Grand Central Terminal following an angry uprising preventing Penn Central from also leveling that building.
+After its first restoration in the 1980s, Hoboken Terminal received a more thorough update beginning in the 2000s with the restoration of its iconic clock tower, unveiled to the public in 2007 (contractors used original blueprints to rebuild the structure).
 Interestingly, the tower is entirely authentic with a clock, keeping time, at the top and adorned in matching copper.
 To read more about the terminal please click here.

 Additionally, the original neon-lit "Lackawanna" sign also has been added to the tower.
 It's quite a sight to see during the nighttime hours.
 The last restoration project of the building was its ferry slips, completed in 2011 and again serve in their original capacity as they did decades ago.
 While long distance trains may never again call at the station it has held a much better fate than many other grand railroad stations and terminals across the country, and besides still serving in much of its original function you can visit the building any time you wish to see the magnificent architecture of the waiting room, concourse, and even the train shed of Hoboken Terminal.Home › Stations And Depots › Hoboken Terminal